ognjenjevremovic/pretty-easy-env-vars/README.md

 var envVars = require('pretty-easy-env-vars');

 // 	Set environment variables, from within 'myvars.envVars' file
-//	located in the root of the project (default filepath, extension) envVars('myvars');
+//	located in the root of the project (default file path, extension) envVars('myvars');
 ```

 ***Important!***
 When passing a string parameter, the file containing your *sensitive information* (that you want to set as an environment variable) **must** be located in the root of your application!
-If you'd like to change the filepath, you'll need to pass *Object literal* instead.
+If you'd like to change the file path, you'll need to pass *Object literal* instead.

 ### 3. Object literal parameter supplied
 When passing an Object literal parameter, the ***'fileName'*** property must be set on the Object, otherwise the default values are used instead.
 Properties that are considered valid for the Object parameter passed:
-- **fileName** - which defines the name of the file (file extension can be included, if not included in the *fileExtension* property),
+- **fileName** - which defines the name of the file (full file name, including the extension or without the extension - if file extension is defined here, it will not be overwritten with a value from 'fileExtension' property),
 - **fileExtension** - defining the extension of the file (supported files extensions are *envVars*, *txt*, *json*) - without a ***.*** (very important!),
 - **filePath** - which defines the **relative** path to your file (from the *__dirname* perspective).